-Figure 10 below shows the renewable energy share (RES) in power production throughout the planning horizon.
+Figure 12 below shows the renewable energy share (RES) in power production throughout the planning horizon.
 The ESSP targets set were met during this time horizon.

-Figure 10: RES in Power Production (%)
+Figure 12: RES in Power Production (%)

 In the short-term higher levels of peat production decrease RES contribution.
 However, in the longer-term performance improves this performance as more hydro is added and dispatched within the system.
 Compliance with this policy target requires further monitoring to ensure that Rwanda remains committed to decarbonizing power production.
-This is taken into account in the planning stage as the proposed expansion is selective based on cleaner sources of power, some of which are not renewable.

-9. Climate Change & Impact on Hydropower Production21
+9. Climate Change & Impact on Hydropower Production